sueasueasuea/maqe-forum-challenge/README.md

 This is part of an assignment from MAQE
-This work doesn't support responsiveness, So, please open at 1280px resolution (or 1024px).
+This work doesn't support responsiveness.
+So, please open at 1280px resolution (or 1024px).
 Thanks.